ypid/seafile-wiki/Common-problem-in-setup-seafile-server.md

 * Make sure you firewall for seafile httpserver is opened.
 * Using chrome/firefox debug mode to find which link is given when click download button and what's wrong with this link

-#### When downloading a library, the client hangs at "connecting server"
+#### When syncing a library, the client hangs at "connecting server"

 First, you can check the ccnet.log in client (~/.ccnet/logs/ccnet.log for Linux, C:/users/your_name/ccnet/logs/ccnet.log for Windows) to see what's wrong.